brocahontaz/petalpal/README.md

-# petalpal
+# petalpal-web
-App tracking plants
+Web app for PetalPal